linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Lecture Notes Full/Advanced Financial Analysis Full.md

 "Baxter International is recalling its College infusion pumps from the American market under an agreement with federal regulators that sought to fix problems like battery failures and software errors."

-"Baxter expects to record a pretax charge of  $400 million to$ 600 million in the first quarter related to the recall, the company said Monday in a statement.
+"Baxter expects to record a pretax charge of  \$400 million to\$ 600 million in the first quarter related to the recall, the company said Monday in a statement.
 The company isn't otherwise revising its 2010 forecast."

 From: Cohen et al. Journal of Finance 2020